Homepage Performance vs. Conversion: Finding the Balance

 - Trust signals are weak

-- Value proposition is unclear
+- The value proposition is unclear

-- CTA is not prominent enough
+- The CTA isn’t prominent enough

-A well-optimized B2B homepage should achieve:
+A well-optimized B2B homepage should hit:

 - Load time: <3 seconds on 3G mobile